Turning screen time into family time

 The upside of screen devices

 Of course, screen devices aren’t entirely bad for kids.
 They’re fun to use and can help reinforce learning.
-For example, four-year-old Rafael often watches cartoons in Portuguese, his dad’s native tongue.
+For example, 4-year-old Rafael often watches cartoons in Portuguese, his dad’s native tongue.
 “It’s a way for him to hear more Portuguese,” says his mother, Andrée-Anne Lalancette.

-Quality TV programs are another way to promote language learning for children two and up, as well as to teach positive attitudes such as respect for difference,” says Dr. Stacey Bélanger.
+“Quality TV shows with age-appropriate content are another way to promote certain aspects of cognitive development, including prosocial attitudes and imaginary play, in children between the ages of 2 and 4,” says Dr. Stacey Bélanger.
 “Interactive reading apps can also help them recognize sounds and learn new words.”

 Even video games can have educational benefits when they are well chosen and adapted to a child’s age.
 For example, they can contribute to the development of logical reasoning, visual and spatial skills, and problem-solving ability.

 Finally, keep in mind that it’s difficult for young children to apply what they’ve learned using a screen to real life.
-“Young children learn much better in three dimensions, when they can interact directly with their parents and caregivers,” says Dr. Stacey Bélanger.
+“Young children learn much better in three dimensions, when they can interact directly with their parents and caregivers,” says Dr. Bélanger.

 Time for other activities